 Still stuck on how to get the conversation rolling?

-If you’re looking for some other ways to keep the discussion flowing in a positive and productive way, here’s a long list of questions in a variety of categories that you can use to solicit helpful feedback and encourage team members to be candid.
+If you’re looking for some other ways to keep the discussion flowing in a positive and productive way, here’s a long list of one-on-one meeting questions in a variety of categories that you can use to solicit helpful feedback and encourage team members to be candid.

 - Do you have any feedback for me or the team?